marcwiest/primera/README.md

 https://developer.wordpress.org/themes/functionality/internationalization/

 ## Versioning
-To update your themes version, as found inside the `style.css` file, simply bump the version inside your `package.json` file and run `gulp cssmin`.
+To update your themes version, as found inside the `style.css` file, simply bump the version inside your `package.json` file and run `gulp css` or `gulp build`.

 ## Browser Support
 While writing CSS you do not need to worry about browser prefixes.
 The Autoprefixer plugin will do that for you.
 To adjust which browsers to support you can simply change the `browserlist` inside `package.json` using [this guide](https://github.com/ai/browserslist).
+However, the flex and flex-item CSS objects are only compatible with IE11.

-But remember, [Autoprefixer](https://autoprefixer.github.io/) can't help older browsers understand CSS properties which they simply do not support.
+But remember, [autoprefixer](https://autoprefixer.github.io/) can't help older browsers understand CSS properties which they simply do not support.
 A great place to check which browser supports what, have a look at: [caniuse.com](http://caniuse.com/).